1Shmid/TikTakToeFX/README.md

 ## Graphical interface

-Although I know graphic packages, I have no artistic education, so I took the top one from Google as a basis for the new gameRecorder design.
+Although I know graphic packages, I have no artistic education, so I took the top one from Google as a basis for the new game design.
 [

 ## Project structure